Downey's Hotel, Gulgong, 1872

 Source: Information supplied by Baldwin & Davis, Research Gulgong (July 2006)

-Michael Downey, was born in Wollongong, the son of Daniel Downey, a farmer and died Bridget Donoghue.
+Michael Downey, was born in Wollongong, the son of Daniel Downey, a farmer, and Bridget Donoghue.
 He married Bridget Costello in Braidwood in 1864.

 Michael died on 30 April 1875 from Phthisis (of eight months' duration).
 He was 29 years old.
 He was survived by his wife Bridget.
 At the time of his death he had 2 sons.
 Three other males and 2 females predeceased him.